HappyBirthdayKait/HappyBirthdayKait.github.io/movie-list/index.md

     - Now You See Me 1&2
     - Jumanji: Welcome to the Jungle (2017)
     - How the Grinch Stole Christmas
+    - Wedding Ringer
+    - Extract

 - **Romantic Comedies**
     - Hitch
     - Titanic
     - How to Lose a Guy in 10 days
+    - Just Go With It

+-  **For Blake's Film Class**
+    - Her
+    - Drive
+    - Eternal Sunshine of the Spotless Mind